morejava/Smartbox-software/doc/smartbox-configuration.md

 Section name is `[thermostat]`

-Enable this module (true or false)
+Enable this module if you want to run the smart thermostat application.

     THERMOSTAT_ENABLED=false